-When is the right time to trek EBC?
+When is the right time to trek Everest Base Camp?

-The best months are late March, April, May, late September, October, and November.
+The best time to trek Everest Base Camp is during spring and autumn, months of those seasons are late March, April, May, late September, October, and November.
 But the best month would be the time from October to November.

 The coldest and hardest months are December, January, and February where the weather conditions are harsh.
 It is not recommended to trek during these months.
 But, some climbers and trekkers try and conquer it during winter as well.

-Is the EBC the maximum point of elevation of the trek?
+Is the Everest Base Camp the maximum point of elevation of the trek?

-No. The maximum point of elevation is at Kala Patthar.
+No. The maximum point on our Everest Base camp trek at Kala Patthar.